purescript/documentation/guides/Getting-Started.md

     > :quit
     See ya!

-Alternatively, we can use Pulp to compile our new module to Javascript:
+Alternatively, we can use Pulp to compile our new module to JavaScript:

     pulp build